All Episodes

 There is no anti-Muslim bigotry in this.

-Nobody wants to deny anybody their religious belief or freedom.
+Nobody wants to deny anybody their religious belief or freedom except the left.

 The left routinely wants to impinge upon Christians and their practice of their faith.

-But the very people in this poll say who opposed the mosque being built at ground zero, say, fine, two blocks from my house, I don't care, but don't put it at ground zero.
+But the very people who oppose the mosque being built at ground zero say, fine, two blocks from my house, I don't care, but don't put it at ground zero.

-The uh developers behind the Islamic center planned for a site near ground zero will not rule out accepting financing from the Mideast, including from Saudi Arabia and Iran, as they began searching for 100 million dollars needed to build the project.
+The developers behind the Islamic Center planned for a site near ground zero will not rule out accepting financing from the Mideast, including from Saudi Arabia and Iran, as they begin searching for $100 million needed to build the project.

 You know how much money they've raised for this so far?